 Penhorwood Place is situated at 9914 Penhorwood Street, approximately 0.5 km from the Clearwater Campus.
 It is within walking distance of the College and the Syncrude Sport and Wellness Centre.
 Penhorwood Place consists of two- and threebedroom townhomes with various floor plans.
-All units are unfurnished, although each unit comes equipped with a fridge, stove, washer, and dryer.
+We have two furnished units, all other units are unfurnished, although each unit comes equipped with a fridge, stove, washer, and dryer.